Emend by Eclipse

 His mother asked, “When will you be back?
 I need to know when to start dinner.”

 “I’m not sure,” Tim answered.
-He made a finger rubbing gesture to Benny and nodded his head in the direction of Benny’s mother.
+He made a finger/thumb rubbing gesture to Benny and nodded his head in the direction of Benny’s mother.

 Benny reached for his wallet and pulled out a twenty dollar bill.
-He handed it over to his mother and said, “Why don’t you and Lana have a Ladies’ Night Out?
+He handed it over to his mother and said, “Why don’t you and Lana have a lady’s night out?
 We’ll just stop and get something to eat on the way back.”

-Since the ladies needed the car, they took the van.
+Since the ladies need a car, they took the van.
 Benny’s father sat in the passenger seat, with Tim sitting on the floor in the back.
 The seating arrangements made it a little difficult to hold a real conversation.
 Once there, Tim took control of the tour.

 Standing beside the van, Tim pointed to the end of the driveway.
 “Over there is where the Quonset hut will be built.
 It’ll be twenty by forty.
 It will have doors on the front and back with a dividing wall in the middle.
 The front will be a garage for restoring cars.
 The back will be storage for the farm equipment.”